Additional Interoperability Features

 Communication to a port, cluster group or dispatch group is easy; simply select and hold the port icon or group’s connection node and speak into the microphone.
 The port will turn red to indicate transmission while the computer you are communicating from will turn green.
 A green asset indicates that it is the source audio, i.e., it is receiving audio from the operator.

-In the graphic above the operator is pressing the center node of the group titled “Local Patch”.
+In this graphic, the operator is pressing the center node of the group titled “Local Patch”.
 RIOS sees this as a PTT to all ports within the patch.
 Consequently, all three radio entry points transmit to all users on their individual frequencies.
 Notice that although the computer asset is in a dispatch group, it still has the ability to transmit to another group.

 Priority Listen allows the user to select a port’s audio priority based on graphical hierarchy.
 The Listen Column, located on the left-hand side of the RIOS GUI, allows the user to drop and drag the audio source of the highest importance to the top of the column.
 With this arrangement, RIOS will output the audio of the highest port on the list when simultaneous audio is present.